Wichita on the Cheap

 When is Free Fishing Weekend in Kansas?

-Every year, Kansas has two free fishing days and its traditionally the first full weekend in June so for 2023 that would be 3rd and 4th.
+Every year, Kansas has two free fishing days and it is now established the first full weekend in June so for 2025 that would be 7th and 8th.

 For the rest of the year, fishing licenses are required for people 16 and older.
 You can get fishing licenses at various locations – I usually get mine at sporting goods stores or Walmart.